Germanicus1/ilang/README.md

 # iLang

-The landing page for my german-teaching business.
+The landing page for my [german-teaching business](https://ilang.kerschbaumer.es).
+I'm based in Spain so the site is in Spanish.
 It's an Astro-based web project featuring reusable components and a clean design.

 ## Features